oracle-samples/oracle-timesten-samples/languages/nodejs/README.md

 ### sql.js
-The sql sample program connects to a TimesTen database and performs the following operations:
+The sql sample program connects to a TimesTen database and performs SQL operations against an `api_sessions` table that represents active sessions for application services.
+It performs the following operations:

-* Creates a table called "vpn_users"
+* Creates a table called `api_sessions`
-* Populates the table with records
+* Populates the table with sample API session records
-* Performs a number of Selects, Updates and Deletes against the table
+* Performs a number of selects, updates, and deletes against the table
 * Drops the table
 * Disconnects from the database